-Very few people like having a shot, but it’s important to be up to date with your immunizations to prevent nasty diseases and protect society at large from spreading them.
+Very few people like having a shot, but it’s important to be up to date with your adult immunizations to prevent infectious diseases and protect society at large from spreading them.
 They may not be pleasant, but if you’re over the age of 50, you may be more susceptible to the complications that a dangerous disease can cause.

 Did you know that Walgreens is offering to donate an immunization to a child in a 3rd world country if you go into their store and have immunizations yourself?
 All you have to do is walk down the aisle to the pharmacy and they’ll give you your shot right then and there.

-It’s difficult to listen to news reports talking about how countries are being ravaged by Ebola, HIV, and other plagues.
+It’s difficult to listen to news reports talking about how 3rd world countries are being ravaged by Ebola, HIV, and other plagues.
 Too many men, women, and children in Africa and other countries are suffering and dying.
 It’s hard for us to imagine, as we sit in our comfy living rooms watching from the safety of our TVs.

 One in five children in developing countries does not have access to the life-saving immunizations that keep children healthy.
 In fact, approximately 1.5 million children in those countries die each year of a preventable disease like pneumonia, diarrhea, measles, and polio.
 It’s frightening to think that one child dies every 20 seconds from a disease that could have been prevented by a vaccine.